 My trick is to refrigerate them for a little bit.
 If you refrigerate too long, they become almost impossible to cut.

 And voilà!
 There you have Candy Bar Rice Krispies Treats.

-I don’t make these all the time.
-Mainly for special occasions, like “just because.”
-Yes, that is a special occasion.
-One to tell those you love that you do love them.
+Sometimes you make treats like these “just because” – a special occasion just to tell those you love that you love them.